 It takes a long time to establish a new blog and get traffic to your site.
 There are so many blogs and websites all competing for an audience that is not growing at anywhere near the same rate.

-To give you some perspective, take a look at the growth in websites and blogs over the years.
+To give you some perspective, look at the growth in websites and blogs over the years.

 Most of the websites above are blogs or sites that are publishing articles and creating content.

 The growth can perhaps be explained by the shift away from social media marketing to content marketing in the last couple of years.